Syptern/CSV-to-Shapefile/readme.md

 ## CSV file requirements

 Make sure your .csv files has two columns with coordinates.
 The columns must be names **lat** and **lon**.
 Other data of the csv file will be added to the shapefile as attributes.

+The file must be comma seperated ','.

+';' seperated doesn't work.